nvieira-mcgill/amakihi/README.md

 - Transient detection and basic vetting of candidate transients

 The end products of a pipeline constructed from ``amakihi`` are "triplets", i.e., `N` length-3 arrays of the (science, reference, difference) images cropped around `N` candidate transient sources.
 These candidate transients can then be further vetted with e.g. your favourite machine learning algorithm.
 (I use [``braai``](https://github.com/dmitryduev/braai)).
+Some modules for interfacing with ``braai`` are included here as well.

 This software was developed to serve in a pipeline for the MegaCam instrument of the Canada-France-Hawaii Telescope (CFHT).
 This pipeline was used for all image differencing and transient detection in the following paper describing our CFHT MegaCam follow-up of the gravitational wave event GW190814: